Locations:

 A note from Cleveland Clinic

-Moyamoya disease is a rare condition that can lead to ischemic strokes and brain bleeds.
-Talk to your healthcare provider if you’re having any of the symptoms mentioned above.
-Learn how to recognize the signs of stroke, which need immediate medical attention.
+Moyamoya disease is a rare condition that can lead to stroke and brain bleeds.
+Researchers don’t know the exact cause of the condition, but it appears to affect people of Japanese descent most often.
+If you have any of the symptoms of moyamoya disease, make an appointment with a healthcare provider.
+Prompt diagnosis and treatment are vital with moyamoya disease.
+It’s also important to recognize the signs of stroke, which need immediate medical attention.

 Medically Reviewed